sam-eah/sam-eah.github.io/src/content/blog/enhancing-component-performance.md

 Svelte adopts a unique approach by compiling components into optimized JavaScript during the build process.
 This compile-time transformation negates the need for runtime Virtual DOM diffing, resulting in improved performance and smaller bundle sizes.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I feel that variable assignments triggering updates is still quite a stretch 😅</p>&mdash; Evan You (@youyuxi) <a href="https://twitter.com/youyuxi/status/1057295588973273088?ref_src=twsrc%5Etfw">October 30, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+---

+_**EDIT:** With the introduction of runes in Svelte 5, the use of a signal-like primitive is now completefly explicit.
+It makes usage of those way easier, inside and outside `.svelte` files!_

+---

 ### Store Management in Svelte